 Ben and Claire could wind up the company and extract the funds as a capital gain.
-The advantage to this approach is, if the disposal qualifies for business asset disposal relief, they will only pay capital gains tax (CGT) at a rate of 10% (this rate will increase to 14% on disposals from 6 April 2025, and to 18% from 6 April 2026).
-For disposals of qualifying assets, the 10% rate applies to a lifetime maximum of £1 million of gains.
-If business asset disposal relief applies, their overall tax rate would normally be in the region of 32.5% (25% corporation tax and 10% CGT on the remaining 75% of the profit).
+The advantage to this approach is, if the disposal qualifies for business asset disposal relief, they will only pay capital gains tax (CGT) at a rate of 14% (this rate will increase to 18% on disposals from 6 April 2026).
+For disposals of qualifying assets, the 14% rate applies to a lifetime maximum of £1 million of gains.
+If business asset disposal relief applies, their overall tax rate would normally be in the region of 35.5% (25% corporation tax and 14% CGT on the remaining 75% of the profit).
 However, retaining a large amount of surplus funds in their company could mean that business asset disposal relief is not available.
 Ben and Claire must therefore be careful with this approach.
 If their shares in the company do not qualify for relief, the tax rate will be 24% to the extent that the gain exceeds their basic rate income tax band.
-The combined overall rate would then become much less attractive, being in the region of 43% (although the overall business asset disposal relief route rate will be in the region of 38.5% once the 18% rate comes in from 6 April 2026).
+The combined overall rate would then become less attractive. being in the region of 43% (although the overall business asset disposal relief route rate will be in the region of 38.5% once the 18% rate comes in from 6 April 2026).